Prof. Dr. Carsten Dormann

 Dormann, C.F., I. Kühn.
 2008.
 Statistische Analyse biologischer Daten (mit dem freien Programmpaket R).
 2. Auflage.

-For plant communities, I then try to manipulate processes I suspect to be important.
+For plant communities, we then try to manipulate processes we suspect to be important.
 These have mainly been resource competition and herbivory, but also mycorrhization.
 Experiments take place in the field as well as in the lab, in greenhouses and botanic gardens.
 My favourite system is low-growing vegetation: arctic tundra (where I did my PhD), salt marshes or temperate grasslands.

 Details and projects: The data-theory interface and the role of statistical ecology